omussell/homelab/design/implementation.md

 The host (physical server running NanoBSD) can then complete its setup:

+- It is preferable to have the hosts (and the infrastructure servers) to have their IPv6 address allocated via DHCPv6, so that they are static.
+The application and any other servers would then use SLAAC for their IPv6 address assignment.

 - Generate SSH keys
 - Send SSH host public keys and SSHFP records to control machine
 - SSH to control machine